fluree/docs.flur.ee/src/content/0.10.0/docs/schema/collections.md

 ## Collections

-A collection is analogous to a relational database table.
-Every time you want a **new type of item** in your database, you would create a new collection.
-For example, collections in your database might be person, company, and city.
+A collection is analogous to a relational ledger table.
+Every time you want a **new type of item** in your ledger, you would create a new collection.
+For example, collections in your ledger might be person, company, and city.

-Collections are recorded in the database in the same way as any other type of data.
+Collections are recorded in the ledger in the same way as any other type of data.
 The syntax for updating the `_collection` collection or `_collection` predicates is the same as updating any other type of information.
 Furthermore, if you wanted to add additional predicates to the `_collection` collection, you can.

 ### _collection Predicates

 Below are the built-in predicates for the `_collection` collection.
 As mentioned above, you can add additional predicates if you wish.
-You are also able to delete predicates, although this is strongly discouraged and may break parts of your database.
+You are also able to delete predicates, although this is strongly discouraged and may break parts of your ledger.

 Predicate | Type | Description
 ---|---|---